sora-xor/sora-docs/src/val.md

 - Holders receive a part of the XOR created by the token bonding curve to provide liquidity on Polkaswap.
-VAL holders can group together into DAOs to pool their liquidity and vote to provide liquidity to trading pairs on Polkaswap and receive PSWAP tokens as a reward
+VAL holders can group together into DAOs to pool their liquidity and vote to provide liquidity to trading pairs on Polkaswap and receive PSWAP tokens as a reward.

   VAL is the validator reward token for the SORA Network, used to reward those that stake XOR as part of the Nominated Proof-of-Stake consensus algorithm.
 [As described](https://medium.com/sora-xor/sora-validator-rewards-419320e22df8), VAL is a deflationary token that gets burned with each transaction on the SORA network.
 A portion of the burned tokens is then re-minted and distributed to validators and stake nominators, in accordance with the reward rules.